caterinaborzillo/master_thesis_sharedpwnet/README.md

 pip install tensorboard
 ```
-Inside the CarRacing directory of the repo, simply run:
+In order to train the networks (all networks are trained for 100 epochs), inside the CarRacing directory of the repo, run:

 - For Prototype-Wrapper Network* (PW-Net*) (trainable parameters version of PW-Net) from paper *"Towards Interpretable Deep Reinforcement Learning with Human-Friendly Prototypes"*[^1]:
 ```